tansonlee/fractals-with-chaos-game/README.md

 <img src="assets/triangle/sierpinskiTriangle.gif" width="300px">

 **Other results:** <br> When more restrictions are placed and more vertices are added other interesting results.
-### Details for all fractals can be found at the bottom.

 <br>